 ESL Complex Structures made easy

-A complex structure in grammar is a way of putting words and clauses together to show more meaning or create a special effect.
+Complex structures in grammar are ways of putting words and clauses together to show more meaning and communicate clearly.
 Examples include conditionals, relative clauses, discourse markers, and inversions.
 These structures are useful for showing conditions, reasons, emphasis, and more.

 Why Are Complex Structures Important?